Logiqx/gps-guides/devices/motion/wifi.md

-Step 1 - Switch on the mobile hotspot on the phone.
+#### Step 1 - Switch on the mobile hotspot on the phone.

 ![img](img/01.jpg)

-Step 2 - Connect the Motion to the hotspot by switching on the Motion and then pressing the main button 3 times.
+#### Step 2 - Connect the Motion to the hotspot by switching on the Motion and then pressing the main button 3 times.

-This requires prior configuration of the Motion; specifying the SSID + password in the Motion config.
+This requires prior configuration of the Motion; i.e. SSID + password of the mobile hotspot.

 ![img](img/02.jpg)

-Step 3 - Click on the connected device (e.g. motion-470)
+#### Step 3 - Click on the connected device (e.g. motion-470)

 ![img](img/03.jpg)

-Step 4 - Make a note of the IP address which will likely begin with 192.168.
+#### Step 4 - Make a note of the IP address which will likely begin with 192.168.

 ![img](img/04.jpg)

-Step 5 - Type the Motion's IP address into the browser on your phone.
+#### Step 5 - Type the Motion's IP address into the browser on your phone.

+Hopefully this will now be showing the built-in website of the Motion.

 ![img](img/05.jpg)

-Step 6 - At the bottom of the page you will see useful information such as battery charge.
+#### Step 6 - At the bottom of the page you will see useful information such as battery charge.

 ![img](img/06.jpg)

-Step 7 - The list of sessions can be viewed by clicking on "Logs" at the top of the page.
+#### Step 7 - The list of sessions can be viewed by clicking on "Logs" at the top of the page.

 ![img](img/07.jpg)

-Step 8 - When clicking on a session date / time you can then download the OAO file, ready for uploading to [GPS-Speedsurfing.com](https://www.gps-speedsurfing.com/).
+#### Step 8 - When clicking on a session date / time you can then download the OAO file, ready for uploading to [GPS-Speedsurfing.com](https://www.gps-speedsurfing.com/).

+If you do download the track then you can upload it directly to the GP3S website from your phone.

 ![img](img/08.jpg)

-Step 9 - You can also see a selection of the speed results, corresponding to the categories on [GPS Team Challenge](https://www.gpsteamchallenge.com.au/).
+#### Step 9 - You can also see a selection of the speed results, corresponding to the categories on [GPS Team Challenge](https://www.gpsteamchallenge.com.au/).

+There are 6 categories in total; 2 seconds, 10 seconds, 500 meters, 1852 meters, alpha 500m and 1 hour:

 ![img](img/09.jpg)